CRMTechnologies/crmtdigital.com/content/insights/tools-for-scaling-digital-marketing.md

 author = ""
 banner_type = "highlight"
 date = ""
 description = "Taking your marketing global requires having the right martech toolset in place.
-But how do you choose the right tech to help you scale? " heading = "" highlight_colour = "rgb(55, 26, 190)" image = "https://static.crmtechnologies.com/sites/default/files/digital-marketing-750x433.jpg"
+But how do you choose the right tech stack to help you scale? " heading = "" highlight_colour = "rgb(55, 26, 190)" image = "https://static.crmtechnologies.com/sites/default/files/digital-marketing-750x433.jpg"